 The growing demand for gene synthesis services provided them with a growth opportunity that took advantage of their core expertise in oligo synthesis.
 Initially, they only offered the synthesis of small genes.
 They were also the first to offer dsDNA fragments that they sold under the commercial name of gBlocks.

 Today, they provide a very comprehensive suite of DNA synthesis services.
 In particular, they offer DNA fragments up to 3kb in length.
 They can generate fragment libraries by mixing bases in different positions.
-They offer standard gene synthesis services for fragment up to 5kb in length.
+They offer standard gene synthesis services for fragments up to 5kb in length.
 They also offer specialty services like DNA origami and ssDNA fragments up to 500 bp.

 Their website includes a number of bioinformatics tools, including a codon optimization application.